 Whether I was tooling around the city or on a highway trip, the Acura was simply a nice car to drive in a way that the Lexus GS 450h, with its odd hybrid response, isn’t.
 And while the BMW 5 Series is a powerful highway machine, I’ve found it to be a heavy-feeling car that can be a bit ponderous in the city.
 You can compare these cars and their features here.

-To me, it all boils down to this: If you want the flashiest car on the block, with the most plush interior and the prettiest navigation screen, the RLX Sport Hybrid will not satisfy you.
+To me, it all boils down to this: If you want the flashiest car on the block, with the most plush interior and the prettiest navigation screen, the Sport Hybrid version of the Acura RLX will not satisfy you.
 However, if your tastes tend toward understated luxury combined with responsive driving dynamics, you owe it to yourself to at least test-drive the RLX Sport Hybrid.

 |Send Bill an email|